rhp997/BTPi/README.md

 ## About

 This project provides a mechanism for displaying tabular data from a Microsoft SQL Server (MSSQL) database in a browser with a configurable data refresh rate.
 Specifically, the app is intended to communicate with Epicor's BisTrack software with the server running on a Raspberry Pi device, but any MSSQL database and/or device capable of running a Node.js app will suffice.
+The Raspberry Pi will act as the (Noed.js) server and client (chromium-browser).

 ### Server (Raspberry Pi)